RobertRoyceTaylor/number-based-projects/README.md

 To do:
 - Add a sound or animation to the Countdown app
 - Fix the Metronome app from moving the increase buttons when the BPM > 100
+- Fix the desync with the metronome app (current version is a proof of concept)
 - Scale properly to mobile devices w/out bootstrap